lmeijvogel/zsh-git-scripts/README.md

 # Bind <Esc>s (and alt-s) to show the numbered git status
 bindkey -s '\es' "eval \"\`ruby $ZSH_CUSTOM/plugins/zsh-git-scripts/numbered-git-status.rb\`\"\n"
 ```

+The git log scripts are `numbered-git-log.rb` and `numbered-git-log-all.rb`.
+the first only shows the latest 10 commits, the second shows all commits.

 ### Example usage for the numbered git status: